magabriel/librarian/README.md

 #### Customize `librarian.yaml`

+- `config.extensions`: A list of extensions, in the form `extension_type: list_of_extensions`.
+Each filetype can be use later to define a content class.

-- `config.content_types`: A list of content types definitions, in the form `name: regular expression`.
+- `filters`: A list of filter definitions in the form `filter_name: list_of_regular_expressions`.
 Feel free to use your own names except for the special types `tvshows` and `music` entries, which may also requires an special format (see below).
+Filters can be used to define content classes.

+- `config.content_classes`: A list of content classes, each one having one extension type and one filter name.
+The name of the content class can be later used when defining input folders.

 - `config.tvshows.numbering_schema`: The numbering schema to use for output TV shows episode files.
 The file will be renamed using this pattern.
 You can use `{season:N}` and `{episode:N}` placeholders for season and episode numbers,